rownakabdullahomi/TaskLy_TaskManagement_Client/README.md

 ## ✨ Project Overview

 **TaskLy** is an advanced **task management system** designed to help users organize their tasks into three categories: **To-Do, In Progress, and Done**.
-With a modern UI, seamless drag-and-drop functionality, authentication, and responsive design, TaskLy simplifies personal and professional task tracking.
+With a modern UI, seamless drag-and-drop functionality, task reordering by drag-and-drop, authentication, and responsive design, TaskLy simplifies personal and professional task tracking.

 ### 🛠️ Technologies Used
 - **Frontend**: React, Vite, Tailwind CSS, DaisyUI